-- a non-resident alien individual;
+- ·a non-resident alien individual;

-- a foreign corporation; or
+- ·a non-U.S. corporation;or

 - an estate or trust that, in either case, is not subject to U.S. federal income tax on a net income basis on income or gain from the notes.

-If you are a non-U.S. holder, you should generally not be subject to United States withholding tax with respect to payments on your notes or to generally applicable information reporting and backup withholding requirements with respect to payments on your notes if you comply with certain certification and identification requirements as to your foreign status including providing us (and/or the applicable withholding agent) a properly executed and fully completed applicable IRS Form W-8.
-Gain from the sale, exchange or redemption of the notes or settlement at maturity generally will not be subject to U.S. tax unless such gain is effectively connected with a trade or business conducted by you in the United States or unless you are a non-resident alien individual and are present in the United States for 183 days or more during the taxable year of such sale, exchange or settlement and certain other conditions are satisfied.
+If you are a non-U.S. holder, subject to Section 871(m) of the Code and FATCA discussed below, you should generally not be subject to U.S. withholding tax with respect to payments on your notes or to generally applicable information reporting and backup withholding requirements with respect to payments on your notes if you comply with certain certification and identification requirements as to your foreign status including providing us (and/or the applicable withholding agent) a properly executed and fully completed applicable IRS Form W-8.
+Subject to Section 871(m) of the Code discussed below, gain from the sale, exchange, redemption or maturity of the notes generally will not be subject to U.S. tax unless such gain is effectively connected with a trade or business conducted by you in the U.S. or unless you are a non-resident alien individual and are present in the United States for 183 days or more during the taxable year of such sale, exchange, redemption or maturity and certain other conditions are satisfied.